Stable components in the parameter plane of transcendental functions of finite type: Dynamical plane. Proof of Theorem A.

-In this section we describe some properties of the dynamical plane for either entire or meromorphic finite type maps.
-In particular, we are interested in basins of attraction of attracting cycles containing a unique asymptotic value $v$.
-Note that because there are only finitely many singularities, $v$ is isolated and is thus a logarithmic singularity (see Section \ref{subs:sings}).
-It follows that if $V^*$ is a punctured neighborhood of $v$ it has at least one asymptotic tract among the components of $f^{-1}(V^*)$.
+In this section we describe some properties of the dynamical plane for general entire or meromorphic maps.
+In particular, we do not assume our maps to have a finite number of singular values.
+Theorem A in the introduction follows from the three propositions in this section, which are slightly stronger than the theorem itself.

+We are interested in basins of attraction of attracting cycles containing a unique asymptotic value $v$.
+Since $v$ is the only singular value in the basin, it is isolated and is thus a logarithmic singularity (see Section \ref{subs:sings}).
+It follows that if $V^*$ is a punctured neighborhood of $v$, there exists at least one asymptotic tract among the components of $f^{-1}(V^*)$.
-We start with a simple observation about the connectivity of attracting basins. \begin{lemma} Let $f \in \cals$ and let $\cala$ denote the immediate basin of attraction of an attracting or parabolic cycle.
-Then either every component of $\cala$ is simply connected or they are all infinitely connected. \end{lemma} \begin{proof} Theorem \ref{connectivity} establishes that the connectivity of each component is $1,2$ or $\infty$.
-Since $f$ is of finite type, and since the cycle is attracting or parabolic, and therefore not a cycle of Herman rings, it follows that the connectivity is either $1$ or $\infty$.
-Now by Theorem \ref{degree}, the connectivity of a component cannot be strictly larger than that of its preimage.
-Therefore, since the components form a cycle, either they are all simply connected or they are all infinitely connected. \end{proof}

-The next two lemmas describe dynamical properties of the subclass of meromorphic functions of finite type for which infinity is not an asymptotic value, namely $\pmf$.
-Recall from the general theory that the immediate attracting basin of a periodic cycle must contain a singular value.
-In the next lemma we describe properties of this basin when the singular value is an asymptotic value.
+We shall prove that under this weak assumption, a great deal can be said about the attracting basin.
+We begin with connectivity properties.

+\begin{proposition}[Simply connected basin] Let $f$ be an entire or meromorphic transcendental function.
+Suppose that $a_0, \cdots ,a_{p-1}$ is an attracting cycle of period $p\geq 1$ whose immediate basin of attraction $\bA$ contains exactly one asymptotic value $v$ and no critical points.
+Then every component of $\bA$ is simply connected and $\bA$ contains no finite preimage of $v$.
+If, moreover, there are no other singular values or critical points in the whole basin of attraction $\cala$, then every component of $\cala$ is simply connected. \end{proposition}